pinglarin/meow-meow-bok-bok-adventure/README.md

 flutter run
 ```

-The application can't ran on system with x86 architecture (if you persist to run on emulator, you must run it on arm64 emulator from android studio, which is painfully slow).
+The application can't ran on system with x86 architecture (if you persist, you can run on arm64 emulator from android studio which is painfully slow).

 ## Authors